 8. Social Condition.-Education is free and compulsory up to the age of fifteen years.
-The school conforms to the Australian standard of public education, ranging from kindergarten to the intermediate certificate, with a two years' superprimary course of instruction in cultural subjects and in agriculture, woodwork, metalwork, etc. The headmaster and two assistant teachers are lent by the New South Wales Education Department, but they are paid by the Norfolk Island Administration.
-The number of scholars enrolled at 30th June, 1937, was 139.
-There is also a small privately-conducted school on the Island.
+The school conforms to the Australian standard of public education, ranging from kindergarten to the intermediate certificate, with a two years' super-primary course of instruction in cultural subjects and in agriculture, woodwork, metalwork, etc. The headmaster and two assistant teachers are lent by the New South Wales Education Department, but they are paid by the Norfolk Island Administration.
+The number of scholars enrolled at 30th June, 1938, was 136.